shanemhansen/passunix/README.md

 But.
 If all you want to do is decide which process should handle a given connection, you can skip the proxy part and just pass off the connection.
 This is vastly more efficient, leaving your servers free to do more important things.

+# Warnings

+This is alpha software.
+Demos work, and don't seem to leak fds.
+It hasn't been thoroughly benchmarked and has no tests.